SPIRIVA® Respimat® mechanism of action (MoA)

 How does SPIRIVA® Respimat® work in asthma?

-SPIRIVA® Respimat® competitively and reversibly binds to M3 muscarinic receptors in bronchial smooth muscles antagonising the cholinergic (bronchoconstrictive) effects of acetylcholine, resulting in bronchial smooth muscle relaxation.3
+SPIRIVA® Respimat® (tiotropium bromide) is a once daily maintenance bronchodilator.
+Tiotropium competitively and reversibly binds to M3 muscarinic receptors in bronchial smooth muscle, antagonising the cholinergic (bronchoconstrictive) effects of acetylcholine, resulting in bronchial smooth muscle relaxation.3

-Acetylcholine regulates bronchoconstriction and mucus secretion and is known to play a significant role in the pathophysiology of asthma.
-Tiotropium bromide is a long-acting muscarinic antagonist.1 It antagonises the effect of acetylcholine.
+Acetylcholine regulates bronchoconstriction and mucus secretion and is thought to play a significant role in the pathophysiology of asthma.2

-Tiotropium bromide binds competitively and reversibly to M3 receptors, which results in relaxation of the bronchial smooth musculature1 and bronchodilation.
+Tiotropium bromide binds competitively and reversibly to M3 receptors, which results in relaxation of the bronchial smooth musculature3 and bronchodilation.